StamusNetworks/SELKS/README.rst

 SELKS has 7 default IDS dashboards (found under Iceweasel, Bookmarks) - ALERTS,HTTP,DNS,TLS,SSH,File Transactions,ALL

-The Scirius service can be started from the LXDE's "Menu", "System Tools" -> "Launch-Scirius-Daemon"

 Elasticsearch, Logstash and Suricata are build in and can be used as standard services, ex ::

  service suricata restart